 How to access the Query Builder for Microsoft Azure

-Navigate to Data Manager > Query Builder to access the Query Builder for Microsoft Azure.
+Navigate to Metrics > Query Builder to access the Query Builder for Microsoft Azure.
 Click the green + Create Custom Metric button and select your connected Microsoft Azure Data Source from the Data Source drop-down list.

 How to use the Query Builder for Microsoft Azure